Inheritance Act Claims

 There is a deadline for making a 1975 Act Claim, which is six months from the date the probate is issued.
 However, whilst this is an important deadline to meet where possible, it does not necessarily mean someone cannot make their claim.

-A claim can only be made after the 6-month deadline if the court gives permission.
-The request for permission is included in the claim itself, and an explanation as to why the deadline was not met and why the court should give permission must be included.
-The court has relatively wide discretion when making this decision.
+A claim can only be made after the 6-month deadline if the Court gives permission.
+The request for permission is included in the claim itself, and an explanation as to why the deadline was not met and why the Court should give permission must be included.
+The Court has relatively broad discretion when making this decision.
 It will consider various factors, including:

 The application for permission to claim out of time can be dealt with at different stages.
 Sometimes, it is dealt with at the final hearing.
 However, it can also be dealt with at a directions hearing.
 There may be tactical reasons for wanting the application to be dealt with at different stages.
 For example, if a defendant thinks it is unlikely that the application for permission to make a claim out of time will succeed, they may want it dealt with as early as possible.